sombriks/sample-node-addon/README.md

 npx node-gyp configure
 ```

-## How to build
+## Functions

-Check the project branches, so you can see how small and big things are made
-using C++ native code and node.

-- basic boilerplate
-- functions
-- objects
-- callbacks
+Once the entrypoint for the module is configured, we can add our functions into it.

 ## Further reading